-An IRA is a personal investment plan that is designed to help all kinds of people save for retirement.
-As long as you earn taxable income such as wages, salaries, fees, tips, bonuses, commissions and taxable alimony, you can contribute.
+An IRA is an individual retirement account designed to help you save for retirement.
+As long as you earn taxable income such as wages, salaries, fees, tips, bonuses, commissions and taxable alimony, you can contribute to an IRA.

 What types of IRAs are there?